Project-MONAI/monai-deploy-app-sdk/.planning/phases/2-gpu-acceleration/2-gpu-acceleration-06-PLAN.md

 @.planning/benchmarks/baseline-2026-08-18.csv (Phase 1 per-operator numbers)

 **The resolved D-18 latency bar (orchestrator + RESEARCH Open Question 1):**

+> **CONFIRMED by user 2026-08-19:** the two-bar report (same-scope fullres-only vs 61.8 s + headline bundle vs 169.7 s, with the scope asymmetry documented as a D-18 deviation) is the APPROVED approach.
+Do not collapse to a single literal bar.
 Phase 1's 61.8 s was a SINGLE-CONFIG fullres run; the Phase 2 bundle does ~2x the inference work (serial estimate 70–80 s).
 The report therefore carries TWO primary bars:
 (a) **same-scope**: fast fullres-only (HOLOSCAN_MODEL_LIST=3d_fullres, the CuPy-ported